somanshu611/DSA/Binary_Trees/Basics.md

 ## DFS :
 Recursive approaches are intuitive for dfs, iterative ones are not.

-1. PreOrder : Use stack, and because stack uses LIFO, the data you want at last must be inserted first.
+Use stack for all of them.

+1. PreOrder(Most Easy) : First, push the data of the current node, and pop this current node.
+Then, push the left and right nodes to the stack.
-2.
+2. InOrder :